Broccoli curves and the tropical invariance of Welschinger numbers: Bridge curves

 \begin{lemma}[Boundedness of bridges] Assume that $ \Delta $ is a toric Del Pezzo degree (see definition \ref{def-degree}).
 Let $C$ be a bridge curve through $ \calP $ with a vertex of type (9), thus having a string as in remark \ref{rem-string}.
 Then the movement of the string within this combinatorial type is bounded in both directions. \end{lemma}

 \begin{proof} Assume that we have a bridge curve through $ \calP $ with a string that can be moved infinitely far.
 By the proof of proposition 5.1 in \cite{GM05b} such a string then has to consist of two edges which are both ends of the curve.
+Let us brief\/ly repeat the arguments for the sake of completeness.